-I am a fifth-year PhD student in Department of Statistics at Columbia University.
+I am a sixth-year PhD student in Department of Statistics at Columbia University.
 I am advised by Professor Andrew Gelman.
 Before coming to Columbia I obtained my undergraduate education from Tsinghua University, where I studied Mathematics.

 I anticipate to graduate in early 2021.

 My general research interest lies in Bayesian statistics and machine learning.
 My recent research involves:

 - Uncertainty in M-open world: how to do model averaging and model evaluation when the models are wrong, cross validation and marginal likelihood, when these model evaluation methods per se are valid and how to remedy.

 - Reliable inference and computation: how to diagnose variational inference and how to improve, metastability in MCMC sampling algorithms, importance sampling and normalization constant.

 I am also interested in applying Bayesian methods to real data problems.
 Projects that I have been involved inclue replication crisis in psychology, groundwater arsenic in South Asia, soil lead after Notre Dame fire, free energy computation, deep Bayes net on imagenet, and Covid-19 predictions.